kubevela/kubevela/docs/examples/app-with-probe/README.md

 Liveness:     http-get http://:8080/ delay=0s timeout=1s period=10s #success=1 #failure=3
 ...(other infomation)
 ```
-You'll see pod is running without any error.
+You'll see the pod is running without any errors.
 If this component is unusable reported by livenessProbe, it will restart automatically.